 Learn the language

 It can be hard to make friends with locals, but they will often show you the best of your new home, so it’s worth persevering.
 Learning the language is where to start – the Move to Germany package will give you a kickstart if you’re looking to, well, move to Germany!
-Or there’s the Lingoda Marathon, which offers you the chance to learn a language for three months and earn up to 100% of your fees back!
+Or there’s the Lingoda Sprint or Super Sprint, which offers you the chance to learn a language for two months and earn up to 100% of your fees back!
 Alternatively, you can always tempt locals into coffee and cake with the promise of a little language trade – some local terms for some English practise!

 Try Meetup groups